Understanding Peer Pressure

 Develop Ways to Cope with Peer Pressure

 It’s essential for parents and caregivers to help teens develop their own identity, understand their values, and navigate peer pressure in a healthy way.
 Building strong communication and trust with teenagers can support them in making informed and independent decisions amidst peer influences.
-Confidence in themselves and their decisions can make it easier to resist peer pressure.
+Confidence in themselves and their decisions can make it easier to resist influence from their peers.

 Remember that coping with peer pressure is a skill that takes practice and self-awareness.
 Consider role-playing different peer pressure scenarios with a trusted friend or family member.
 By practicing how they might respond in advance, they can feel more prepared and confident when faced with similar situations in real life.
 Kids need to know that it’s okay to seek support from others when needed.
 Their well-being and happiness are worth prioritizing, even if it means standing up to peer pressure at times.